samaypatel27/Songs-Data-Structure/README.md

 # Portfolio Project

 The purpose of this repository is a custom data structure project I created during Software II at The Ohio State University.
-This project represents a data structure: SongList, based off a Song object, and implmented with Ohio State's Queue Components.
+This project represents a data structure: SongList, based off a Song object, and implemented with Ohio State's Queue Components.

 This project gave me a stronger understanding of the OSU software discipline while also giving me the flexibility to design something that reflected my interests.